Tucson Prenuptial & Postnuptial Agreements Lawyers

 Prenuptial agreements are marital contracts negotiated prior to marriage that may prevent your assets from being divided according to the default Arizona laws.
 These are sometimes called premarital agreements or simply “prenups.”
 They can regulate a specific asset or multiple assets and can help determine spousal support arrangements.
 Alternatively, couples may negotiate postnuptial agreements while they are married to regulate the same financial items.

-Couples may use these contracts for any of the following purposes:
+Couples may use these contracts for various purposes:

 - To separate complex business assets from community property